 Could you see me rolling my eyes?
 Here’s the deal.
 They have every right to be there.
-They, they have this just as much right to you as the road, as, as the person operating the car.
+Indeed, they have just as much right to be here as the person operating the car.
 We would want them to do that safely.
 But when you’re in your vehicle, and I always say as you’re driving down the street in your air-conditioned couch casting aspersions on the people that are traveling most vulnerably on the road.
 You’re the one that could more easily go out of the way than the person on the bicycle or, on their two feet.
 And I think some compassion is due.
 So unless there’s a sign that says “no bicycle allowed,” they have every right to be there.

 Erin Breen (15:03):